-An additional problem is in plastics in durable applications, like cars, electronics, crates, etc.
+Another problem is the plastics in durable applications, like cars, electronics, crates, etc.

-Furthermore, each recycling facility has specific requirements that most of us don’t know about and don’t follow.
+Each recycling facility has requirements that most of us don’t know about and don’t follow.

-For example, separating the waste properly or cleaning the packaging from food.
+For example, separating the waste properly or cleaning the plastic packaging from leftover food.

-Plastic waste recycling systems need to be more complex than traditional waste processing systems, which leads to higher waste management costs.
+Plastic waste recycling systems are more complex than traditional waste processing systems.
+This leads to higher waste management costs.

 While recycling helps and requires fewer sources than extracting and using raw materials, it still uses a lot of energy.

 Additionally, recycling facilities apply old techniques.
-Even though recycling is essential for reducing plastic waste, it is not efficient:
+Even though recycling it can be essential for reducing plastic waste, it is not efficient: